pwrstudio/txtblock/whitepaper.md

 Where (1) and (2) is a set of open standards (as far as possible made up of existing such standards) and (3) is a interface for interacting (reading/publishing) with the underlying system.

 X is designed for publication of pure text.
 This decision is made to position X in the historical lineage of the book.
+Many eBook-formats (e.g. ePub) try to adapt the book/publication-concept to things that are not a good fit for it (interactivity, variable content, etc…) making it into a less good version of other categories (web-sites, games.)

-We believe it could in the future quite easily be extended to include other media or arbitrary data by adapting the client layer.
+(This being said: We believe it could in the future quite easily be extended to include other media or arbitrary data by adapting the client layer.
+If this would prove of interest to some party.)

 ### Decentralized index